 You’ve probably seen birch many times in apartments, condominiums, and even home showrooms since it’s a material commonly used for cabinets.

 In my experience, birch stands out due to its curly grain pattern.
 It’s a wood type that tends to be favored by beginners because, compared to maple or ash wood, it’s generally easier to cut and work with.
 Your scroll saw like the high-powered Dewalt DW7788 can easily cut through this wood material, as well.

 There’s a lot to love about cherry hardwood.
-Categorized as one of the softer hardwoods, cherry is a solid option since it’s easy to cut and much more forgiving on your scroll saw blade.
+Categorized as one of the softer hardwoods, cherry is a solid option since it’s easy to cut and much more forgiving on your high-quality scroll saw blade.